• Home

 • Step 1: When you interrupt me while I am speaking…

-• Step 3: It would help me feel heard if you could wait until I'm finished speaking and then give your response…
+• Step 3: It would help if you could wait until I'm finished speaking and then give your response.

-• Step 4: Do you think you can do that for me?
+• Step 4: Is this something you would be willing to do for me?

-• Step 3: I would feel less anxious if you could be ready by 6:00 tonight so that we can be on time for our show…
+• Step 3: Do you think we can leave by 9:00 this Sunday so we can be on time for service?

 Now think of a situation in your life where you need to assert yourself.
-Using the worksheet below and following the steps above, craft an assertive response.
+Using the steps above, see if you can come up with an assertive response.
 Keep practicing!
 Remember, you get really good at what you practice.
+Also, below is a handout outlining some healthy communication habits that will be helpful to keep in mind when communicating.

 Healthy Communication Habits